babakness/vscode-pgpsql-modified-from-build/README.md

 2. **Get color coding to work**.
 Go into doubleflints `extension` directory and point to `ln -s ~/work/vscode-extensions/vscode-pgpsql-modified-from-build/syntaxes/pgsql.tmLanguage babak.tmLanguage`
 3. Refresh vscode

-a copy of the babak.pgsql-0.0.1 should be under `~/work/vscode-extensions` as well
+a copy of this repo is under `~/work/vscode-extensions/`